 The Balanced Drive voice-coil topology of the DALI KORE bass drivers also significantly extends linear driver diaphragm displacement and reduces power compression.
 With a conventional single voice-coil arrangement, as audio volume increases and the voice-coil movement approaches the limit defined by its length and the thickness of the magnet top-plate, distortion will increase.
-With twin voice-coils, this bass drivers boast an unusually generous ±10 mm of linear diaphragm displacement.
+With twin voice-coils, this geometry of the pair.
+As a result, the DALI KORE bass drivers boast an unusually generous ±10 mm of linear diaphragm displacement.
 The benefit is reduced odd-order distortion and minimal compression at high volume levels and when reproducing material with extended low frequency content.